mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

+`greeting` is then assigned to our element's innerHTML property. `__innerHTMLOrigin.inputValues` now stores a tracked string that tells us where it came from.

-## Traversing the nested origin data to find the string literal
+## Step 4: Traversing the nested origin data to find the string literal

-We can now track the character "H" character in "Hello World!" from the `innerHTML` assignment back to the string literal.
+We can now track the character "H" character in "Hello World!" from the `innerHTML` assignment back to the JavaScript string literal.

-Starting from the div's `__elOrigin` we navigate through the metadata objects until we find the string literal.
+Starting from the div's `__innerHTMLOrigin` we navigate through the metadata objects until we find the string literal.
 We do that by recursively looking at the `inputValues`, until `inputValues` is an empty array.

 Our first step is the `innerHTML` assignment.
 It has only one `inputValue` - the `greeting` value shown above.
 The next step must therefore be the `greeting += " World!"` string concatenation.